dallen68/PromoTube/README.md

 # PromoTube

 PromoTube is a browser-based web application which extracts promotional codes and affiliate links from YouTube video descriptions.

+## Background

 YouTube content creators receive external sponsorships from companies to advertise products to their subscribers.
 This often comes in the form of promo codes and affiliate links which are written in the description of their YouTube video.
 These provide discounts for their followers while also giving some proceeds back to the creator.
 Currently, there exists no way for viewers or consumers to easily aggregate these discount codes without manually searching through videos.
-By compiling the promotional codes from a specific content creator, users will be able to more easily support their favorite YouTubers and find discounts for themselves.
+By compiling the promotional codes from a specific content creator or company, users will be able to more easily support their favorite YouTubers while finding discounts for themselves.

 ## Getting Started